brentsimmons/ranchero.com/pages/index.markdown

 <div class="innertext">
 <h1 class="hidden">Ranchero Software</h1>

-<p>Ranchero Software is a group of volunteers, led by <a href="https://inessential.com/">Brent Simmons</a>, that makes <a href="https://ranchero.com/netnewswire/">NetNewsWire</a>, a free and open source RSS reader for Mac and iOS.</p>
+<p>Ranchero Software is a group of volunteers that makes <a href="https://netnewswire.com/">NetNewsWire</a>, a free and open source RSS reader for Mac and iOS.</p>

 <p>You can find our <a href="https://github.com/ranchero-software">repositories on GitHub</a>.</p>